/ tool-comparisons / Remix vs Astro for Solo Developers

 Feature Remix Astro

-Type React meta-framework Content-focused static framework
+Type React meta-framework Content-focused web framework

-Best For Data-heavy apps with complex routing Blogs, docs, marketing sites
+Best for Data-heavy apps with complex routing Blogs, docs, marketing sites

-Solo Dev Rating 7/10 9/10
+Solo dev rating 7/10 9/10

 Remix Overview